-The MRes is an integrated research training programme designed to provide graduates with a foundation for a career in research in industry, the public sector or in academic life or a platform for entry to a PhD programme.
-Its purpose is to offer high quality postgraduate training in the methods and practice of research in relevant transferable skills.
+The MRes is an integrated research training programme designed to provide graduates with a foundation for a range of careers in research in industry, the public sector or in academic life.
+It provides an ideal platform for entry to a PhD programme.
+Its purpose is to offer high quality postgraduate training in the methods and practice of research and relevant transferable skills.

 The programme aims to:

 i) Give a detailed understanding of educational research methodologies and the theoretical/methodological issues/assumptions they entail;

 ii) Develop skills in research design, methods of enquiry, data analysis and other analytical strategies;